zen-xu/ghostty/README.md

 - The `jump_to_prompt` keybinding can be used to scroll the terminal window forward and back through prompts.
 - Alt+click (option+click on macOS) to move the cursor at the prompt.
+- `sudo` is wrapped to preserve Ghostty terminfo (disabled by default)

 #### Shell Integration Installation and Verification